-What a Pension Is
+What Is a Pension?

 Your pension benefit usually increases as you accumulate additional years of employment with that employer.
 Pensions are also referred to as “defined benefit retirement plans” as they are designed to define the future retirement benefit that you receive.

-Make Your Own Pension
+Creating Your Own Pension

 Pensions and Your Spouse

-You can choose whether your pension will pay out a benefit for your life only, or you can choose a joint/survivor option, which will pay out a monthly amount for as long as either of you should live.
+You can choose whether your pension will pay out a benefit for your life only, or you can go with a joint/survivor option, which will pay out a monthly amount for as long as either of you or your spouse live.